University of Minnesota Law School (J.D. 2008); University of Wisconsin (B.A., 2005).

-Kara is a member of the Minnesota State Bar Association, the International Woman’s Insolvency & Restructuring Confederation (IWIRC ), the American Bankruptcy Institute, and the Turnaround Management Association (TMA).
+Kara is a member of the Minnesota State Bar Association, the International Woman’s Insolvency & Restructuring Confederation (IWIRC), the American Bankruptcy Institute, and the Turnaround Management Association (TMA).
 In 2013, Kara helped found and was co-chair of the Minnesota chapter of the International Women’s Insolvency and Restructuring Confederation (IWIRC).

 Bankruptcy, Creditors’ Rights and Litigation.

+A Wisconsin native, Kara earned her JD from the University of Minnesota Law School and holds a BA in Political Science and Legal Studies from the University of Wisconsin.
 Prior to joining ASK LLP, Kara was a law clerk to the Honorable Casey Christian and Honorable Joseph Bueltel in the Third Judicial District of Minnesota.
 Before her judicial clerkship, Kara clerked for the Office of the Minnesota Attorney General.